lyly-dec/Cozy-brand-health-analytics/README.md

 - Cozy gains the most switchers from Olong Tea Plus.
 - Cozy loses the most switchers to C2.
 - This points to two distinct strategic needs: offense against Tea Plus, defense against C2.
+---

+## 🚀 Business Recommendations
+1. **Close the recall gap**: Sharpest drop is Awareness -> Spontaneous (94% -> 43%), partly due to 24% lower media reach per person than C2/Tea Plus.
+-> Increase touchpoint frequency, not breadth.
+2. **Fix flavor**: it's the root lever, not just a taste problem.
+Consumers who dislike Cozy's flavor rate it lower across every image attribute (health, trust, refreshment, popularity), not just taste.
+Product reformulation here has the widest potential to lift brand image as a whole.
+3. **Protect Grocery Shop, and press the advantage against Tea Plus**: Cozy is behind C2 in its own biggest sales channel, Grocery Shop (60% vs 68%).
+C2 is also the brand that takes the most customers away from Cozy - these two facts might be connected.
+At the same time, Cozy is winning switchers from Tea Plus faster than any other brand (net +10 overall) - a signal worth reinforcing, not just defending against C2.
+Prioritize grocery-store visibility first, then double down on whatever is drawing Tea Plus users over.
 ##  📂 Dataset
 ### Data Source